tbee/TECL/README.md

 I'm curious
 where this will end."

-# Single quoted strings will have all the spaces of indentation, including preceding and trailing whitespace & newlines.
+# Single quoted strings: all whitespace & newlines are kept.
-# Triple quoted strings will be stripped of the preceding and trailing whitespace & newlines, and the indentation of the lines themselves.
+# Triple quoted strings: preceding and trailing whitespace & newlines, and the indentation of the lines in between are stripped.
-# Triple quoted strings will remove as much indent as the minimal NUMBER of whitespaces used to indent any of the lines;
+# Indentation will be stripped to the MINIMAL NUMBER of whitespaces used to indent any of the lines,
-#   so if one line used 2 tabs and another 8 spaces to indent, both will get 2 whitespace removed, leaving the other line with 6 space remaining.
+# so if one line is indented using 2 tabs and another with 8 spaces, both will get 2 whitespace removed, leaving one line with 6 spaces.
 indented {
 	description1: 	"
 					All this whitespace will be in the string.